marthoc/GarHAge/README.md

 ```

 In the first automation, replace `notify.ios_your_device_name_here` with the name assigned to your device by Home Assistant (for example, if Home Assistant knows your device as "steves_iphone", your notify statement would be: `notify.ios_steves_iphone`.

+In both automations, be sure to replace `cover.garage_door_1` if the  name of your garage door in Home Assistant is different.

 Restart Home Assistant for the configuration and automation changes to take effect.